 - the actual date and place of death

 Although Bona Vacantia referrals are not a frequent occurrence, they are often the subject of Freedom of Information requests.
-To address these requests, we have published the details of the referrals made to the Treasury Solicitor below.
-Please note that we do not disclose some details relating to the deceased person, such as their last known address or value of the estate, in response to Freedom of Information requests on the basis that the information is exempt under Section 31 (1) (a) (Law Enforcement – the prevention or detection of crime).
+In order to reduce the amount of time taken dealing with these requests, basic details of all public health burials arranged by us in the last seven years can be viewed in a downloadable PDF on the right hand side of this page.
+This list is updated quarterly.
+We do not disclose some details relating to the deceased person, such as their last known address or value of the estate, in response to Freedom of Information requests on the basis that the information is exempt under Section 31 (1) (a) (law Enforcement – the prevention or detection of crime).